AndrewHess/steno-tools/README.md

 ### Usage

-1. Install the program either by running `git clone https://github.com/AndrewHess/steno-tools.git` or by downloading the `generator` folder.
-2. Download a CSV file that maps words to their pronunciation in IPA.
+1. Download a CSV file that maps words to their pronunciation in IPA.
 A good choice is to go to https://github.com/open-dict-data/ipa-dict/releases/tag/1.0 and download the `csv.zip` file, unzip it, and extract the file for your language (e.g., `en_US.csv` for American English).
-3. Create a file containing the words that you want to include in the generated dictionary.
+2. Create a file containing the words that you want to include in the generated dictionary.
 There should be one word per line.
 A good option is to download the list of most frequently used English words from https://www.kaggle.com/datasets/rtatman/english-word-frequency and then clean it up by removing the comma and number after each word, capitalizing certain words, and anything else you want to do.
-4. In a terminal, go into the `generator` directory of this repository.
+3. In a terminal, go into the `generator` directory of this repository.
-5. Run `python generate_phonetic_dictionary.py /path/to/en_US.csv /path/to/your_word_list`.
+4. Run `python generate_phonetic_dictionary.py /path/to/en_US.csv /path/to/your_word_list`.

 To see usage options, run `python generate_phonetic_dictionary.py -h`.
 To write the emitted logs to `logs.txt` rather than standard output, append ` 2> logs.txt` to your command.